JelaniThompson/Meteo/README.md

-# LocalWeather
+# Meteo
-An app that displays your local weather
+An app that displays your local weather (Celsius and Fahrenheit)